DraftKings (DKNG)

 5. Revenue Growth

-Examining a company’s long-term performance can provide clues about its quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Luckily, DraftKings’s sales grew at an incredible 62.4% compounded annual growth rate over the last five years.
-Its growth beat the average consumer discretionary company and shows its offerings resonate with customers, a helpful starting point for our analysis.
+A company’s long-term sales performance is one signal of its overall quality.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Thankfully, DraftKings’s 56.6% annualized revenue growth over the last five years was impressive.
+Its growth beat the average consumer discretionary company and shows its offerings resonate with customers.

-Looking ahead, sell-side analysts expect revenue to grow 29% over the next 12 months, similar to its two-year rate.
-This projection is eye-popping and indicates the market is forecasting success for its products and services.
+Looking ahead, sell-side analysts expect revenue to grow 20.6% over the next 12 months, a deceleration versus the last two years.
+Still, this projection is admirable and suggests the market is forecasting success for its products and services.

 6. Operating Margin

-DraftKings’s operating margin has been trending up over the last 12 months, but it still averaged negative 8.2% over the last two years.
+DraftKings’s operating margin has been trending up over the last 12 months, but it still averaged negative 5.8% over the last two years.
 This is due to its large expense base and inefficient cost structure.
-It might have a shot at long-term profitability if it can scale quickly and gain operating leverage.

 7. Earnings Per Share

 DraftKings’s full-year EPS flipped from negative to positive over the last five years.
-This is a good sign and shows it’s at an inflection point.
+This is encouraging and shows it’s at a critical moment in its life.

-In Q3, DraftKings reported adjusted EPS of negative $0.26, down from negative $0.17 in the same quarter last year.
-This print slightly missed analysts’ estimates, but we care more about long-term adjusted EPS growth than short-term movements.
-Over the next 12 months, Wall Street expects DraftKings’s full-year EPS of $0.38 to grow 325%.
+In Q4, DraftKings reported adjusted EPS of $0.36, up from $0.14 in the same quarter last year.
+Despite growing year on year, this print missed analysts’ estimates.
+Over the next 12 months, Wall Street expects DraftKings’s full-year EPS of $0.60 to grow 95.3%.

 8. Cash Is King